Moderately misaligned orbit of the warm sub-Saturn HD 332231 b: Discussion

 \subsection{Tidal effects}

 \citet{Albrecht2012} estimate the realignment time scale for planets with host stars with convective envelopes ($\tau_{CE}$) as:

 which is estimated through a calibration of relations derived by \citet{Zahn1977}, with binary star observations.
-We choose to use this relation, as opposed to its equivalent for those stars with radiative envelopes, because HD\,332231 is a main sequence star with a measured effective temperature of $6089^{+97}_{-96}$\,K, i.e. spectral type F8 with a radiative core and a convective envelope.
+We chose to use this relation, as opposed to its equivalent for those stars with radiative envelopes, because HD\,332231 is a main sequence star with a measured effective temperature of $6089^{+97}_{-96}$\,K, in other words spectral type F8 with a radiative core and a convective envelope.
 This time scale for HD\,332231\,b is therefore estimated as $\sim$\,$10^{16}$\,yr, far exceeding the age of the universe.
-Therefore, tidal interactions with the host star certainly have had no significant impact upon the obliquity of the planetary orbit.
+Subsequently, assuming that the host star has mainly a convective envelope, tidal interactions with the host likely have played a minimal role in altering the obliquity of the planetary orbit.

+However, given that the stellar temperature is relatively close to the Kraft break limit \citep[$\sim$\,6200\,K;][]{Kraft1967}, where the transition from convective to radiative envelopes is expected, we also considered the realignment time scale for the radiative regime. \citet{Zahn1977} estimate this as:

+which for the HD\,332231 system is estimated as $\sim$\,$10^{21}$\,yr.
+Therefore, if the star in fact does have a significant radiative envelope, the tidal effects are expected to be even less significant.